Friday July 24, 2015

 Email marketing is hardly the newest marketing technology at our disposal.
 But it hasn’t faded much in popularity, quite simply because it works.
 Small businesses and large enterprises alike can use email to reach new eyes, move prospects through your sales funnel, and re-engage past customers.

 But growing an email list isn’t always easy for a small business.
-It takes careful testing, good design, and the willingness to jump at every opportunity.
+It build your email list right takes careful testing, good design, and the willingness to jump at every opportunity.

 Fortunately, small business owners tend to be masters of nurturing relationships, and that’s the key to a good email list, if you know how to apply those skills.
-I asked five small business owners to share their best tips for growing an email list quickly.
+I asked five small business owners to share their best tips to build an email list quickly.
 These strategies capitalize on your strengths as a business owner, don’t require complicated software, and, most importantly, they’re proven to work!

 1. Test to Find a Strategy that Sticks: Jonathan Smyth, Co-Founder, EverydayCarry.com